 True Conversations.
-When you feel there is tension in your relationship with your business- or life partner, you can do two things.
-Neglect or supress the tension and hoping for the better or having the courage to start a conversation.
+When you feel there is tension in your relationship with your business- partner(s), you can do two things.
+Neglect or supress the tension and hoping for the better or having the courage to start a True Conversation.
 Asking an independent third party to facilitate this conversation might be the right helping hand.
 Pretty normal and very meaningful, but we are not used to it.
 That’s why we like to help you.
-It’s our mission to normalize these sensitive conversations and to hold space to have real talks, to prevent conflicts.
+It’s our mission to normalize these sensitive conversations and to hold space to have real talks, to prevent and regulate conflicts.
 Here you find some examples from business partners who experienced this before.

 Talking about Expectations

 What if a Start-Up Manager decides to start without specific roles and without specific responsibilities?
 What is the impact of that decision on the team members and their daily work?
 How do they handle this ‘free state’?

 Especially when it comes to collaboration, this is the first thing that comes around when we speak with two members of this Startup.
 What we really need here is a good conversation.
 We start from the collaboration perspective as a starting point, but it’s really all about the following underlying subjects.

 Can we handle the uncertainty, not exactly knowing what our Manager expects?
 Do we feel enough connected with other team members and with the common objectives of the company to trust each other?
 Is power between the members an issue?
 Are we fighting for our position although there is no formal position to fight for?
 Can I trust the others in such a way, that I can share (as being with the Startup from the first hour it feels like’my child’)?
 Can we be vulnerable about our competences and incompetences in order to learn from each other?

 This intense conversation clarified a lot.
 We ended with the notification that the way these two members spoke and will speak about these issues together, and the way they will handle them, can have a flywheel effect on the other team members.

 From Management to Leadership